MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-a-component-inf-file.md

 Virtual device children can be updated independently just like any other device, as long as the parent device is started.
 We recommend separating functionality into as many different groupings as makes sense from a servicing perspective, and then creating one software component for each grouping.

 You'll provide an INF file for each software component.

-A component INF:
+If you wish to leverage the [**AddSoftware** directive](inf-addsoftware-directive.md) to install software modules, you must write a component INF which:
 * Must be a [universal INF file](../install/using-a-universal-inf-file.md).
+* Must specify the **SoftwareComponent** setup class if the INF specifies the [AddSoftware directive](inf-addsoftware-directive.md).
+* Can install software modules by specifying the [**AddSoftware** directive](inf-addsoftware-directive.md) one or more times.

+Additionally, any INF (component or not) matching on a software component device:

 * Can specify Win32 user services using the [AddService directive](inf-addservice-directive.md).
-* Can install software modules by specifying the the [**AddSoftware** directive](inf-addsoftware-directive.md) one or more times.
 * Can install software using the [INF AddReg directive](inf-addreg-directive.md) and the [INF CopyFiles directive](inf-copyfiles-directive.md).
-* Cannot specify a function driver service.
+* Does not require a function driver service.
 * Can be uninstalled by the user independently from the parent device.
-* Must specify the **SoftwareComponent** setup class if the INF specifies the [AddSoftware directive](inf-addsoftware-directive.md).

 You can find an [example of an component INF](https://github.com/Microsoft/Windows-driver-samples/blob/master/general/DCHU/osrfx2_DCHU_component/osrfx2_DCHU_component/osrfx2_DCHU_component.inx) in the [Driver package installation toolkit for universal drivers](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU).